-Most experts recommend at a minimum $1000 emergency fund.
-Growing this emergency fund to 3-6 months worth of monthly expenses is an even more valuable budget cushion.
+Most experts recommend a minimum $1000 emergency fund.
+Growing this emergency fund to 3-6 months of monthly expenses is an even more valuable budget cushion.

 How much house can you afford?
 You should carefully consider the amount of mortgage you can afford.
 A good rule of thumb is that your mortgage payment shouldn’t be more than 28% of your pre-tax monthly income.

-After you figure out your target monthly mortgage amount, be sure to plug it into your normal budget in place of your rent.
-If your mortgage amount is more than your current rent, you will need to adjust other budget line items.
+After you figure out your target monthly mortgage amount, plug it into your normal budget in place of your rent.
+If your mortgage amount exceeds your current rent, you must adjust other budget line items.

 Do you have debt?
 When looking at your current spending habits, take a very close look at your debt.
 Not only can debt impact your interest rate and mortgage amount, but it can also make the difference between a lender giving you a loan or not.
-If you have debt, it might be a good idea to pay it down or eliminate it prior to purchasing your first home.
+If you have debt, paying it down or eliminating it might be a good idea before purchasing your first home.

 Set realistic goals.

-We’ve talked about all of the costs involved with purchasing your own home and taken a closer look at current spending.
-So what is the next step towards saving up for a home while paying rent?
+We’ve discussed all the costs of purchasing your own home and taken a closer look at current spending.
+So what is the next step towards saving for a home while paying rent?